ErayEroglu/gitfix/README.md

 ###### Optimize GPT4 Interaction:

 Currently, all of the file context is consumed in one message.
-We would like GPT to consume file content in multiple prompts as the time complexity of transformers scales with O(n^3).
+We would like to have GPT to consume file content in multiple prompts as time complexity of transformers scale with O(n3).

 In the future, we would like to partition the file content to contextually coherent sections and have gpt perform corrections on one section at a time.